192.168.0.1

 3. In the “IP Address” field, you can change it to the address you want, such as 192.168.0.1 tp link.

-4. Save it and the router will restart to apply the changes.
+4. Save it, and the router will restart to apply the changes.

 D-Link:

-1. Log in to the router configuration page (username: admin and password: admin / blank)
+1. Log in to the router configuration page (username: admin and password: admin/blank)

-2. Go to Setting> Network Settings.
+2. Go to Settings> Network Settings.

 3. You will now find the Router IP Address field.